GVethaNarayanan/opportunity-radar-final/README.md

 ---

-🌍 Problem Statement
+## 🌍 Problem Statement

-Managing multiple opportunities manually can be overwhelming and inefficient.
-Important details can be missed, and tracking progress becomes difficult.
+Analyzing financial markets manually is time-consuming and inefficient.
+With large volumes of data and rapid market changes, users struggle to identify reliable investment opportunities.

-Opportunity Radar solves this by providing a centralized and structured system to track and analyze opportunities effectively.
+This project addresses the problem by developing an AI-powered FinTech dashboard that uses a multi-agent system to analyze data and highlight high-confidence financial opportunities in real-time.

 ---